gsxryan/Powershell-Scripts/README.md

 ## Windows Operations
 ### For Windows Server/Desktop Administrators, Tier 2 Help desk, Root Cause Analysis, etc

+ - **CompareCertificates.ps1**
+Compare the Certificates between two machines.
+This can be useful to determine certificate or authentication behavioral differences between PCs.

  - **ExtractICOfromEXE.ps1**
  Extracts an ico image file from an EXE.
 This can be useful if building your own custom shortcuts for user delivery.